daelmo/Large_Scale_Data_Analysis_Exercise_2017/README.md

 ## Task 1 : Movie Recommender

 Movies and existing ratings were loaded from an IMDB database.
-Then, cosine similarity and weighted sum were used to predict a movies rating in regard to a users preferences based his existing ratings.
+Then, cosine similarity and weighted sum were used to predict a movies rating in regard to a users prior ratings.
 For validation, I used RSME to evaluate the quality of the predictions.

 ## Task 2 : Tweet Stance Detector